Last Updated: October 18, 2020

-Your use of these features may result in the collection of biometric information.
+Your use of certain features may result in the collection of biometric information.
 Biometric information is any information based on an individual's biometric identifier used to identify an individual.
 Biometric information that may be collected depending on how you use Unity's products includes scans of an individual's hand or face geometry.
-For example, if you are using Unity MARS to scan a person's hand or face geometry, that may be considered to be collecting biometric information under Applicable Laws.
+For example, if you are using Unity AR Companion AP to scan a person's hand or face geometry, that may be considered to be collecting biometric information under Applicable Laws.
 At this time, Unity does not use these scans, but we do store the image in accordance with how you choose to store the data.

 We use commercially reasonable organizational, technical, and administrative methods designed to protect biometric information within our organization.

 We retain biometric information for as long as needed or permitted in light of the purposes stated in this policy, unless a longer retention period is permitted or required by applicable law.
 For more information on the criteria used to determine our retention periods, please see the "Retention" section above.